floydhub/dl-docker/README.md

 ```bash
 docker build -t dl-docker:gpu -f Dockerfile.gpu .
 ```
-This will build a Docker image names `dl-docker` and tagged either `cpu` or `gpu` depending on the tag your specify.
-Also note that the appropriate `Dockerfile` has to be used.
+This will build a Docker image named `dl-docker` and tagged either `cpu` or `gpu` depending on the tag your specify.
+Also note that the appropriate `Dockerfile.<architecture>` has to be used.

 ## Running the Docker image as a Container
-Once we've built the image, we can have all the frameworks we need installed in it.
-We can now spin up one or more containers using this image.
+Once we've built the image, we have all the frameworks we need installed in it.
+We can now spin up one or more containers using this image, and you should be ready to [go deeper](http://imgur.com/gallery/BvuWRxq)

 **CPU Version**
 ```bash